 Heavy cramping is another reason sex might sound like a chore, but a little lovemaking can actually help ease your physical pain.

 "The endorphins that are released during an orgasm closely resemble morphine, and they effectively relieve pain," says Cindy M. Meston, Ph.D., director of the sexual psychophysiology laboratory at the University of Texas at Austin and co-author of Why Women Have Sex, via ABC News.

 Not only that, a 2013 medical study suggests that sexual activity can lead to partial or complete relief of headache in most migraine patients.
 You can't beat that with a stick.

 As if being a pain remedy wasn't enough, turns out sex can also make your period lighter and shorter.

 "When a woman orgasms, her uterus contracts, and in the process, rids the body of cramp-causing compounds," says Meston.
 "The increased number of uterine contractions can also help expel blood and tissue more quickly, helping to end your period faster."

-Unless you're trying to get pregnant, don't make the mistake of having unprotected sex during your period.
+Unless you're trying to get pregnant, don't make the mistake of having unprotected sex during your period (if you're sleeping with a guy, that is).
 Just because you're flowing doesn't mean you aren't ovulating.
-Take the same precautions you normally would, and use appropriate birth control while making love during your period.
+Take the same precautions you normally would, and use appropriate birth control while on your period.